danbev/learning-assembly/arm/README.md

 An example of conditional branching can be found in [branch](../src/branch.s).

 ### Store Register (STR)
-This command stores the contents of a register onto the stack.
+This command stores the contents of a register into memory:
 ```assembly
   str x0, [SP, #-16]!
 ```